 Exclusive on Nintendo Switch

 Animal Crossing is one of the first games that comes to mind when thinking about relaxing games like Stardew Valley.
-This real-time life simulation game features endearing anthropomorphic animals is a hit for players who want to build, collect, and socialize.
+This real-time life simulation game features endearing anthropomorphic animals and is a hit for players who want to build, collect, and socialize.

 New Horizons gives you a refreshing amount of freedom to landscape your entire island.
 You’ll have the tools to level the ground and reroute bodies of water to handcraft the island paradise of your dreams down to its last details.

 If you want a guided experience, New Horizons has tons of assigned tasks and milestones to complete.
-Successfully doing these activities rewards players currency, crafting recipes, and unlockables.
+Successfully doing these activities rewards players with currency, crafting recipes, and unlockables.

 New Horizons emphasizes its social aspect as well, both with the NPC villagers and with real people.
-Just as with games like Stardew Valley, it doesn’t shy away from slow but steady progress.
+Just like Stardew Valley, it doesn’t shy away from slow but steady progress.
 It’s one of the best farming games on Nintendo Switch, especially for those who like to take their time.

 Available on Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, Xbox One, Stadia, iOS, and Android

 Spiritfarer is a lovely management simulator featuring detailed animation.
-It’s a casual, slow-paced game about accepting death, enjoying every moment, regrets, and learning to say goodbye.
+It’s a casual, slow-paced game about accepting death, enjoying every moment, and learning to say goodbye.

 Spiritfarer sees you sailing to different places with your boat, searching for reluctant spirits to accept their journey.
 If you can convince them to be a passenger on your boat, you’ll do everything in your power to get them ready to pass.

-You’ll build then accommodations in your ship suited to their likings.
+You’ll build them accommodations in your ship suited to their likings.
 You’ll also befriend them, learn their stories, and play a few minigames with them.
 Eventually, they’ll be comfortable enough to cross over to the afterlife.